millipedes/VoidOS_dot_files/README.md

 This makes switching workspaces fast once you get used to it.

+Additionally, here are some bash scripts that I wrote that I use (the source for these are in the bashrc and in some of the files under `config/`):
+- Terminal Script Function `cdc` - This function changes directory then clears the console
+- Terminal Script Function `cclear` - This function runs two clear commands.
+I wrote this when I used a different terminal emulator that would clear the console by focusing immediately on the new line (i.e. if you scroll up it would still show you what you cleared) and this bothered me so I wrote this.
+- Terminal Script Function `c_project` - This function sets up a very bare bones c project, see the source code.
+- Terminal Script Function `c_object` - Yes, technically wrong verbiage.
+This script sets up a <em>.c</em> file and a <em>.h</em> file with the expected base text inserted.
+See source code.
+- Terminal Script Function `simple_latex` - Makes a basic latex project.
+See source code.

 # Other Notes
 Note that kitty will complain because of the bashrc.
 I have a custom terminal